Exerqtor/Voron/Mods/revo_nozzle_storage_skirt/README_.md

 ## Revo nozzle storage skirt
 ##### Credits:
 - Voron Discord channel user Andre#7463 (So I says...), he was the one who made the initial design and supplied the CAD that i worked of for the skirt part.
-- Printables.com user Fabian, for his awesome take on retaintng the nozzles on the "E3D Revo Nozzle Organizer (Bosch Pick & Click)"["E3D Revo Nozzle Organizer (Bosch Pick & Click)"](https://www.printables.com/model/102698-e3d-revo-nozzle-organizer-bosch-pick-click ""E3D Revo Nozzle Organizer (Bosch Pick & Click)"")
+- Printables.com user Fabian, for his awesome take on retaintng the nozzles on the "E3D Revo Nozzle Organizer (Bosch Pick & Click)" ["E3D Revo Nozzle Organizer (Bosch Pick & Click)"](https://www.printables.com/model/102698-e3d-revo-nozzle-organizer-bosch-pick-click)
 - He inspired me for this here and many more things :-)

 ###### Printing: